MicrosoftDocs/well-architected/well-architected/security/design-admins.md

 ## Admin workstation security

-Ensure critical impact admins use a workstation with elevated security protections and monitoring
+Ensure critical impact admins use a workstation with elevated security protections and monitoring.

 Attack vectors that use browsing and email like phishing are cheap and common.
 Isolating critical impact admins from these risks will significantly lower your risk of a major incident where one of these accounts is compromised and used to materially damage your business or mission.